-Additionally, the Hannibal Clinic has expanded services by offering physician services at satellite clinics in Palmyra (1988), Bowling Green (2002), Monroe City (2006), Vandalia, Missouri (2006) and Center, Missouri (2009).
-These clinics are staffed by six Board Certified Family Practice physicians and 3 Nurse Practitioners.
+Additionally, the Hannibal Clinic has expanded services by offering physician services at satellite clinics in Palmyra (1988), Bowling Green (2002), Monroe City (2006), and Center, Missouri (2009).
+These clinics are staffed by six Board Certified Family Practice physicians and a Nurse Practitioner.

 In July 2000, the Northeast Missouri Ambulatory Surgery Center opened at 98 Medical Drive (formerly 8705 Highway 36 West) in the lower level of the West building.
 The Surgery Center is jointly owned and operated by the Clinic and Midwest Orthopedic Services in Hannibal.

 The James E. Cary Cancer Center, a joint effort between the Hannibal Clinic and Hannibal Regional Hospital, opened in April 2003.
 Dr. Bukstein said this was “a milestone.
-The Cancer Center kept people in Hannibal who would have routinely gone to Quincy, St. Louis, or Columbia.
-The opening of the Cancer Center is a blessing for our patients.”
+The James E. Cary Cancer Center kept people in Hannibal who would have routinely gone to Quincy, St. Louis, or Columbia.
+The opening of the James E. Cary Cancer Center is a blessing for our patients.”
 The Hannibal Clinic provides Medical Oncology services at this location.